How do solar panels work?

 There are three main types of solar systems.
 Grid-tied systems are the most common and cost-effective, connecting to the electrical grid with net metering.
 Grid-tied with battery backup adds energy storage for power outage protection.
 Off-grid systems are fully independent and typically used for remote properties.

-Grid-tied systems are the most popular choice for Canadian homeowners and businesses because they offer the best return on investment through net metering credits.
+Grid-tied systems are the most popular choice for Canadian homeowners and businesses because they offer strong returns through net metering credits.
 Grid-tied with battery storage is growing rapidly as battery costs drop, offering both energy independence and backup power during outages.
 Off-grid systems are ideal for remote cabins, farms, or properties without grid access.
 Firefly Solar designs and installs all three system types across Canada.

 Is solar energy reliable in Canada?